Ian-Joseph/CleanCity/Tests/test-cases.md

 3. Change any editable field (e.g., name, bio).
 4. Save the changes.

+**Expected Result:** Profile information should be updated and displayed correctly.

-**Expected Result:** Profile information is updated and displayed correctly.
+**Actual Result:** Profile information is updated and displayed correctly.

 ---